ribrahim4200/InvoiceBuilderLegal/roadmap.md

 More ways to sort and filter your completed invoices so you can find what you need faster.

 **Additional Invoice Templates**
-More invoice template options, including ones with a significantly different looks and structures relative to what exists now.
+More invoice template options, including ones with a significantly different look and structure relative to what exists now.

 ---